Tobzu/-adaptive-learning-system-/PROJECT-GUIDE-en.md

 ### How We Iterated on This System

 **Real session → Documentation → Refinement loop**

+#### IMPORTANT:
-***IMPORTANT: YOU do not need to have any programming knowledge.
+You do not need to have any programming knowledge.
 If you notice any areas for improvement during a lesson, type “Todo: problem xy.”
 At the end, say that you want to incorporate all improvements.
 The LMM will provide the modified/new block that you can insert/change => upload new file.***

 #### Example Iteration 1: Menu Error